samandalib/forkery/README.md

 ## 🚀 Quick Start

 ### **1. Install Pistachio**
-- Download the latest hybrid version: `pistachio-vibe-1.1.1-beta-stopfix.vsix`
+- Download the latest version: `pistachio-vibe-1.1.1.vsix`
 - Install in your editor: `Cmd+Shift+P` → "Extensions: Install from VSIX"
 - Restart if prompted